essif-lab/framework/docs/terminology-engine-v1-templates/scope-file.md

 type: scope
 typeid: scopeID
 stage: draft
-hoverText: "popuptext for 'scopeID' (tbd)"
+hoverText: "ScopeID: popuptext for 'scopeID' (tbd)."
 ---
 <!--A scope is something within which concepts can be associated with terms, thereby creating a vocabulary that can be used to meaningfully express ideas, arguments, etc.
 Please fill in the placeholders in this file as follows: